jonathancwhite/ballistic-gatsby/src/pages/our-team/index.md

   copy: Since 2008, Ballistic Agency has been deeply embedded in the digital
     presence of our clients, working to increase brand awareness, customer satisfaction, sales, and operational efficiency.
-We build and optimize the websites of leading mid-market organizations and are their chief problem-solvers for eCommerce advancement.
+We build and optimize the websites of leading mid-market organizations while serving as their chief problem-solvers for eCommerce advancement.
 We work very closely with our clients to quickly and methodically execute their specific sales goals using data and discovery to drive the evolution of their web presence.